Mount Sir Donald Rock Climbing

 BETA PHOTO: Mount Sir Donald Map contour interval:100 meters ...

 Mount Sir Donald is is one of the premier destinations for Mountaineering in BC, especially alpine rock climbing.
 Even without a Fifty Classics route (the Northwest Ridge) it would be popular as it presents a beautiful profile from the highway.
 This profile is very much reminiscent of the classic shots of the Matterhorn.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mount Sir Donald:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mount Sir Donald:

 Featured Route For Mount Sir Donald

 Northwest Ridge 5.4 4a 12 IV 10 VD 3c

 : ... : Mount Sir Donald

 This is one of best long moderate rock routes anywhere.
 Inclusion in the Fifty Classics was well warranted, but certainly hasn't made it crowded.
 When we did it, we were the first in eight days according to the summit register and the weather had been great for weeks.
 A bear-related closure of the approach trail might have had something to do with it though.Many people bivy just below the Sir Donald-Uto col, but the hike can be done in under three hours, so you can time it to reach the route...[more]
 Browse More Classics in International

 Sir D from across the valley.
 The classic NW ridg...